Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 you must provide the KeyVault URI as a parameter.

-You can either provide the required parameters through CLI options, environment variables, or the `credentials.json` file.
+You can either provide the required parameters through CLI options, environment variables, or the `credentials.yaml` file.

-Please see the [configuration guide](10-batch-shipyard-configuration.md) for the appropriate json properties to populate that correlate with the following options below.
-Note that the `keyvault add` command must use a `credentials.json` file that does not have KeyVault and AAD credentials.
+Please see the [configuration guide](10-batch-shipyard-configuration.md) for the appropriate properties to populate that correlate with the following options below.
+Note that the `keyvault add` command must use a `credentials.yaml` file that does not have KeyVault and AAD credentials.
 For this command, you will need to use CLI options or environment variables.

 For an AAD Service Principal with Key-based authentication, you will need